nikkijuk/PlainRssReader/README.md

 Please see this in context of [Testing pyramid] and what kind of value each type of test provides.

+See what is already implemented by [Running all tests].

 # Use cases

 [yEd] was used to draw simple diagram of use cases.